davidjrkim/davidjrkim/README.md

-### Hi there 👋 it's David aka usain_turtle
+### Hi there 👋 I'm David aka usain_turtle

 -   🔭 I’m currently working on a web site for my parents you can check it out [larakimbab](https://github.com/davidjrkim/larakimbab)
--   🌱 I’m currently learning {java} {JavaScript} and {C#}
+-   🌱 I’m currently learning {Java} {JavaScript} and {C#}
--   👯 I’m looking to collaborate on Making an indie game, a team i mean no i meant do you wanna join my team?
+-   👯 I’m looking to collaborate on Making an indie game, a team i mean... no i meant do you wanna join my team?
 -   🤔 I’m looking for help with yeah making video games 😂
--   💬 Ask me about anything, life?
+-   💬 Ask me about anything, Turtles!
+I love turtles ❤
--   📫 How to reach me: [instagram](https://www.instagram.com/davidiskim/) | [Email](mailto:davidjrkims@gmail.com)
+-   📫 How to reach me: [instagram](https://www.instagram.com/davidkimsucks/) | [Email](mailto:davidjrkims@gmail.com)
+-   [<a href="https://github.com/davidjrkim/larakimbab" target="_blank">click me</a>]
 -   😄 Pronouns: he/him
--   ⚡ Fun fact: "currently" I only finished elementary, oh and my Korean is almost perfect
+-   ⚡ Fun fact: "currently" I only finished elementary, oh and I'm half Korean and half Russian

 ### Connect with me: